kaunel85/ong-bylaws/bylaws.md

      3. Hold council when necessary, and discipline according to [Article X](#article-x-committees)
      4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meeting as well
      5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
-     6. See Bylaw 98 for procedure on how to choose Members for the Judiciary Committee
+     6. See Section 98 for procedure on how to choose Members for the Judiciary Committee

 111. The Pallas Committee
      1. Be chaired by the Phikeia Educator
      2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, and other active Members.
      3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the fourth meeting of the Phikeia program.
      4. Meet weekly when there is a Phikeia class in session.
-     5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Bylaws 81 and 82).
+     5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82).
      6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
      7. If available member of the Chapter Advisory Board shall attend Pallas Committee meetings.